top of page

 Praising efforts, not just outcomes, helps build confidence!
 Try:

-Saying, “Wow, you tried a new food today—awesome job!”
+• Saying, “Wow, you tried a new food today—awesome job!

 5. Make Mealtime Low-Pressure

-Avoid punishments or bribes—just gentle encouragement.
+• Avoid punishments or bribes: Focus on gentle encouragement.

 When to Seek Additional Help

-A speech therapist (for oral motor difficulties)
+• A speech therapist for oral motor difficulties.

-An occupational therapist (for sensory challenges)
+• An occupational therapist for sensory challenges.

-A dietitian (for balanced nutrition support)
+• A dietitian for balanced nutrition support.

 Final Thoughts: Small Steps Lead to Big Wins